amasandy/Checkout-Experience-iOS/README.md

 ## Prerequisites

-You need to be registeted as a customer of the [Amadeus Payment Platform](https://amadeus.com/en/business-function/payments/xchange-payment-platform).
+You need to be registered as a customer of the [Amadeus Payment Platform](https://amadeus.com/en/business-function/payments/xchange-payment-platform).
-Then, right before starting the checkout process, you need to retrieve a PPID from you server.
+Then, right before starting the checkout process, you need to retrieve a `PPID` from you server.
 To do so, your server has to call the `AMA_PAY_PreparePaymentPage`(XML) or  `POST payment/checkout-forms` (REST) webservice, with your merchant identifier, the currency and the amount to be paid.

 ## Installation